kurtmckee/pr-pyserial/documentation/appendix.rst

       at runtime.
 If this function is used, the desired handlers have to be included manually (e.g. 'serial.urlhandler.protocol_socket',
       'serial.urlhandler.protocol_rfc2217', etc.).
-This can be done either with the "includes" option in ``setup.py`` or by a dummy import in one of the packaged modules.
+This can be done either with the "includes" option in the packaging tool configuration or by a dummy import in one of the packaged modules.

 User supplied URL handlers
     :func:`serial.serial_for_url` can be used to access "virtual" serial ports